 Equally, the environmental benefit of planting a tree is huge.
 It helps us fight against climate change by taking carbon dioxide out of the atmosphere, it provides a home for a diverse range of species, and it gives us clean air to breath.

-There will be a question in the 2021 registration form which will give you the option to plant a tree instead of receiving a 2021 official T-Shirt.
+There will be a question in the registration form which will give you the option to plant a tree instead of receiving an official T-Shirt.

 You will receive two emails from Trees Not Tees.
 The first will be confirming that they have received your request to plant a tree, the second will be a confirmation that they have planted your tree including a certificate showing a picture of your tree, information on what species it is and a ‘what3words’ unique geo-location address of your tree.
 You are actually able to go and visit your tree!

-A: Trees Not Tees own 430 acres of land in Dalry, which is about a 30 minute drive south of Glasgow in Scotland.
+A: Trees Not Tees own reforestation sites in Scotland and Northern England, such as at Glenaros on the Isle of Mull, so your trees will always be planted here in the UK.
 It’s important that they plant trees on land they own, as this means they can guarantee that they will be protected and managed sustainably.

 A: Yes, they are following a planting plan approved by Scottish Natural Heritage.
 They plant the right tree in the right place, meaning that they plant an appropriate species on appropriate tree planting land.
 They would never plant on an existing important habitat, or on peat.

 Q: WHAT TREES ARE YOU PLANTING?